LameUser/WeatherForecast/README.md

 ## Instructions

-In the `Weather_project.py` file you may need to change the path of local directory where the file would be stored.</br>
+In the `Weather_project.py` file you may need to change the path of local directory where the file would be stored.

-_The code would look like *directory = "D:/CODING/Spyder/WeatherText/"*_
+_The code would look like:_

+*directory = "D:/CODING/Spyder/WeatherText/"*